-- 5. (1) The New SRO will file on an annual basis with the Superintendent a written report pertaining to New SRO's regulatory operations promptly after the report is reviewed or approved by New SRO's Board, Board committees, or senior management, as the case may be, containing at a minimum the following documents: - (a) the self-assessment referred to in term and condition 15(10) in Appendix A of the Recognition Order.
-The self-assessment must contain information as specified by Superintendent staff from time to time and include the following information: - (i) an assessment of how the New SRO is meeting its regulatory and public interest mandate, including an assessment against the recognition criteria in Schedule 1 of the Recognition Order and the terms and conditions in Appendix A of the Recognition Order, - (ii) an assessment of its performance as compared to its strategic plan, - (iii) a description of trends seen as a result of compliance reviews, investigations and prosecutions conducted, and complaints received, including New SRO's plan to deal with any issues, - (iv) whether the New SRO is meeting its benchmarks, and reasons for any benchmarks not being met, - (v) a complete organizational chart,
+- 5. (1) CIRO will file on an annual basis with the Superintendent a written report pertaining to CIRO's regulatory operations promptly after the report is reviewed or approved by CIRO's Board, Board committees, or senior management, as the case may be, containing at a minimum the following documents: - (a) the self-assessment referred to in term and condition 15(10) in Appendix A of the Recognition Order.
+The self-assessment must contain information as specified by Superintendent staff from time to time and include the following information: - (i) an assessment of how CIRO is meeting its regulatory and public interest mandate, including an assessment against the recognition criteria in Schedule 1 of the Recognition Order and the

-- (vi) a description and update on significant projects undertaken by the New SRO, - (vii) a description of issues raised by any of the Recognizing Regulators, external auditors or internal audit, which are being tracked by New SRO's senior management, together with a summary of the progress made on their resolution, and - (viii) a description of material issues raised and recommendations made by the Regional Councils to the Board, including identification of and written explanation regarding the issues and recommendations that were rejected or only partially adopted by the Board; - (b) certification by New SRO's CEO and general counsel that the New SRO is in compliance with the terms and conditions applicable to it in Appendix A of the Recognition Order.
+- terms and conditions in Appendix A of the Recognition Order, - (ii) an assessment of its performance as compared to its strategic plan, - (iii) a description of trends seen as a result of compliance reviews, investigations and prosecutions conducted, and complaints received, including CIRO's plan to deal with any issues, - (iv) whether CIRO is meeting its benchmarks, and reasons for any benchmarks not being met, - (v) a complete organizational chart, - (vi) a description and update on significant projects undertaken by CIRO, - (vii) a description of issues raised by any of the Recognizing Regulators, external auditors or internal audit, which are being tracked by CIRO's senior management, together with a summary of the progress made on their resolution, and - (viii)a description of material issues raised and recommendations made by the Regional Councils to the Board, including identification of and written explanation regarding the issues and recommendations that were rejected or only partially adopted by the Board;

+(b) certification by CIRO's CEO and general counsel that CIRO is in compliance with the terms and conditions applicable to it in Appendix A of the Recognition Order.